fvaleri/strimzi-debugging/sessions/007/README.md

 Let's check the log end offsets of the test topic partitions.
 Now we send some messages in order to create some imbalance and see if this is reflected in the auto generated reassignment proposal.
-We don't want to wait the periodic proposal, so we use the refresh annotation.
+We don't want to wait the periodic proposal creation, so we use the refresh annotation.

 ```sh
 $ krun_kafka bin/kafka-producer-perf-test.sh --topic my-topic --record-size 100 --num-records 1000000 \